mozilla/sso-mozilla-com/README.md

-sso-mozilla-com
+sso.mozilla.com
 ===============

-static pages for sso.mozilla.com
+These are the static pages behind sso.mozilla.com.